-The IT Advisory Council meets twice each month to discuss new projects with campus-wide operational impacts.
-The group consists of IT leaders, Duke operations leadership, students and faculty.
+The IT Advisory Council meets twice monthly to discuss projects that impact operations campus-wide.
+The group consists of IT leaders, operations leadership, students, and faculty.

-The Extended Staff group consists of IT directors from schools and organizations at Duke University.
-The group meets monthly to discuss ongoing campus technology projects, new technology launches and change management processes.
+The Extended Staff group consists of IT directors from schools and organizations across campus.
+The group meets monthly to discuss ongoing campus technology projects, new technology initiatives and change management processes.

-IT Council is a small group of IT directors, faculty and staff that advises on new technology and novel uses on campus.
+The IT Council is a small group of IT directors, faculty and staff that advises on new and innovative uses of technology on campus.

 Technology Architecture Group (TAG)